 The court order may take place for matters considered in sub-article (3) such as the transfer of a whole undertaking and any liabilities related thereto, the dissolution of the transferring company without winding up or any other consequential or incidental matters to ensure the process is properly carried out.
 The CRP constituted in Article 329B et seque of the Companies Act, is triggered when a company applies to the court to appoint a special controller who shall be responsible for administering the business of the company for a duration which is determined by the Court.

 Any form of corporate restructuring requires professional advice.
-BDO’s legal team along with other professionals offers advice and assistance with respect to the effects, advantages and potential disadvantages of the restructuring.
+BDO’s legal and corporate services team along with other professionals offers advice and assistance with respect to the effects, advantages and potential disadvantages of the restructuring.

 We also provide comprehensive guidance on the company recovery procedure as well as assistance and advice on other restructuring possibilities such as mergers, management buyouts, the reorganisation of share capital and its distribution thereof, debt refinancing options and even liquidations and winding up procedures.
 BDO can also help with the preparation and submission of any documentation required by law.